anoushkawayangankar/CREO-NEW/replit.md

   - Status flow: idle → loading → done (5s) → idle

 - **November 10, 2025**: Migrated project from Vercel to Replit
-  - Configured Next.js to run on port 5000 with 0.0.0.0 binding for Replit compatibility
+  - Configured Next.js to bind 0.0.0.0 and respect the `PORT` env (defaults to 3000) for Replit compatibility
   - Set up development workflow with webview output
   - Configured deployment for Replit autoscale
   - Added allowedDevOrigins configuration for Replit domains